 Often you can find what’s called a pillow top mattress pad or a cooling mattress pad—both are essentially upgraded versions of the simple pad.
 Pillow tops usually are made of down or a down alternative.
 Cooling mattress pads will be infused with gels or heat-wicking materials.
 These are great for stuffy sleepers!
 Choose the mattress pad that will help you get a comfortable night’s rest.

 An organic mattress pad might also be a simple solution for an uncomfortable mattress if you don’t want to add foam or other chemically-produced materials to your bed.

-Mattress Topper A mattress topper is basically a foam or latex mattress pad, usually without the fitted sheet construction.
+A mattress topper is basically a foam or latex mattress pad, usually without the fitted sheet construction.
 The topper can fit under your bedsheets and won’t move around too much.
-Toppers can come in a variety of materials such as foams, memory foam, and latex. —usually, they are memory or polyfoam based.
+Toppers can come in a variety of materials such as foams, memory foam, and latex.
+Usually, they are memory or polyfoam based.
 Because mattress toppers are often thicker than your average mattress pad, they provide more support and comfort than a mattress pad cover.
-Because mattress toppers have a little more heft to them, they can often make an older, less comfortable bed feel while you sleep.
+Because mattress toppers have a little more heft to them, they can often make an older, less comfortable bed feel more plush while you sleep.